criskoapps/criskoapps.github.io/README.md

 Midnight gettin' uptight, where are you?
 You said you'd meet me, now it's quarter to two
 I know I'm hangin', but I'm still wantin' you
 Hey, Jack, it's a fact they're talkin' in town
 I turn my back, and you're messin' around
 I'm not really jealous, don't like lookin' like a clown

 I think of you every night and day
 You took my heart then you took my pride away

 I hate myself for loving you
 Can't break free from the the things that you do
 I wanna walk but I run back to you
 That's why I hate myself for loving you

 Daylight spent the night without you
 But I've been dreamin' 'bout the lovin' you do

-I won't be as angry 'bout the hell you put me through
+I'm over being angry 'bout the hell you put me through

-Hey man bet you can treat me right
+Hey man, bet you can treat me right
 You just don't know what you was missin' last night

-I wanna see your face and say "forget it" just for spite
+I wanna see you begging, say, "Forget it" just for spite

 I think of you every night and day
 You took my heart and you took my pride away

 I hate myself for loving you
 Can't break free from the things that you do

-I wanna walk but I run back to yo
+I wanna walk but I run back to you
 That's why I hate myself for loving you
+Ow, uh

 I think of you every night and day
 You took my heart and you took my pride away

 I hate myself for loving you
 Can't break free from the things that you do
 I wanna walk but I run back to you
 That's why I hate myself for loving you

 I hate myself for loving you
 Can't break free from the things that you do
 I wanna walk but I run back to you
 That's why I hate myself for loving you

+I hate myself (ow, uh)
+For loving you (alright)
-I hate myself
+I hate myself (ow, uh)
 For loving you

-I hate myself
+I hate myself (ow, ow, ow)
 For loving you

-I hate myself

-For loving you

-I hate myself
+I hate myself (ow, uh)

 I hate myself for loving you